suzettesgwilliams/Terraform_Script_KEET_Health/README.md

 A re-usable module was used to create lightweight abstractions,to describe the infrastructure in terms of its architecture.
 Please see guide for additional information https://www.terraform.io/docs/modules/index.html

 After initializing terraform, terraform plan and terraform apply created the EC working directories.
 These directories contain our main configuration file: main.tf to form the root module.
 The root module integrated the variable.tf and output.tf by passing output values from one to input values of another.
+The docker.sh file shows configuration to install docker The variables.tf file defined the variables
+The

 The EC1 directory shows configuration for provisioning an ubunbtu EC2 instance with docker runtime and an nginx container while The EC2 directory showed how the module was used in a separate script.